rcmdnk/ec2/docs/environment-setup.md

 and FSx requires one for `SINGLE_AZ_*` and at least two for `MULTI_AZ_*`. io2 and FSx therefore cannot be combined with a `MULTI_AZ_*` deployment.

-The generated user-data must fit EC2's 16 KB limit, which applies to the raw bytes before base64 encoding. `ec2 setup` gzips it, then warns past 80% and fails past the limit; move long setup into the AMI or into `FS_OPT_SCRIPTS` if you hit it.
+The generated user-data must fit EC2's 16 KB limit before API Base64 encoding.
+When gzip is selected, the compressed payload is measured; with plain text, the uncompressed script is measured. `ec2 setup` warns past 80% and fails past the limit.
+Compression does not encrypt user-data.
+Move long setup into the AMI, `AMI_PROVISION_SCRIPTS`, or `USER_ENV_INSTALLER_SCRIPTS` if you hit the limit.

 ### Use an existing AMI